Choisissez ce que vous souhaitez recevoir :

 Late this year or early in 2012, a first gyrotron Procurement Arrangement should be signed with Russia.

-The RAMI & Standardization Board held its 7th Meeting at the European Domestic Agency (DA) headquarters in Barcelona (F4E).
+The RAMI & Standardization Board held its 7th Meeting at European Domestic Agency headquarters in Barcelona.

-stands for Reliability, Availability, Maintainability and Inspectability.
+RAMI stands for reliability, availability, maintainability and inspectability.
 It describes a process whose primary purpose is to make sure that all systems in the ITER machine will be available during the operation phase and will maintain their performance under operational conditions.

-Representatives from the ITER Organization and the DAs met or attended remotely to report and discuss new results obtained in the framework of the ITER RAMI approach and standardization process, and to validate the work program for the coming year.
+Representatives from the ITER Organization and the Domestic Agencies met or attended remotely to report and discuss new results obtained in the framework of the ITER RAMI approach and standardization process, and to validate the work program for the coming year.

-The Board particularly appreciated the participation of a new member, Grigory Konovalov, representing the Russian Federation, as well as the attendance of several F4E Responsible Officers which allowed direct interaction between the Board and the technical staff in charge of the procurement in F4E.
+The Board particularly appreciated the participation of a new member, Grigory Konovalov, representing the Russian Federation, as well as the attendance of several European Domestic Agency Responsible Officers which allowed direct interaction between the Board and the technical staff in charge of the procurement in Europe.

 The second day was dedicated to the ITER standardization effort, with a review of 2010 feedback and presentations by the working groups.
 The decision was made to use the Project Change Request process to implement the requirements and recommendations issued by the Board.